-It is an upside down triangular tissue which divides the uterus into two parts.
+It is an upside-down triangular tissue that divides the uterus into two parts.
 This may be a problem by birth.
 It will not cause any issues to get pregnant but it causes issues to sustain the pregnancy.
 You can correct this uterine abnormality by the surgical procedure and ARC is the best hospital where you can get this surgery.

 The outgrowth of tissue in the lining or endometrium of the uterus is called uterine polyp.
-Most of the small polyps do not create any problem in the fertility, but the large polyps or multiple polyps can interfere and increase the chances of miscarriage.
+Most of the small polyps do not create any problem infertility, but the large polyps or multiple polyps can interfere and increase the chances of miscarriage.

 Hostile Cervical Mucus

 Sometimes cervical mucus is so thick that it resists the sperm to pass through the cervix and into the uterine cavity.